When you have to make a witness statement for court, you can avoid the slip ups.

 Section: This Witness Statement

-It is a good idea to explain why or the purpose the witness statement is made early on.
+It's a good idea to explain why the statement is being made, or the purpose the witness statement is being made early on.
 This is the place to do it.

-Although it may be obvious to you, your witness statement may be one of many in the legal proceedings.
+Although it may be obvious, your witness statement may be one of many in the legal proceedings.
 State why the witness statement has been prepared.
 You will also save the judge some aggravation by having to work it out for themselves.